 We want all London Boroughs to implement five key measures

-These measures will dramatically improve air quality and road safety, boost active lifestyles and reduce carbon emissions – often literally overnight:
+These measures will dramatically improve air quality, reduce road danger, boost active lifestyles and reduce carbon emissions – often literally overnight:

 The London Boroughs Healthy Streets Scorecard shows to what extent London Boroughs are putting in place these five key measures – what we call ‘input’ indicators.
 It also sets out data to show the health of each borough’s streets – what we call ‘outcome’ indicators.
 By combining the scores for the nine indicators we give each borough a final Healthy Streets score.